nano-o/SCP-TLA/README.md

 # The balloting protocol

 [`AbstractBalloting.tla`](AbstractBalloting.tla) contains a high-level specification of SCP's balloting protocol in terms of logical federate-voting messages (also see the PDF version [`AbstractBalloting.pdf`](AbstractBalloting.pdf)).
-It will be useful to prove that the concrete balloting protocol is correct by refinement.
+This specification will be useful to prove that the concrete balloting protocol is correct by refinement.

 We provide an inductive invariant implying the safety property.
 On Linux, you should be able to check that this invariant is inductive using the Apalache model-checker by running `make abstractballoting-safety`.
 This checks the invariant for the system parameters defined in [`ApaAbstractBalloting.tla`](ApaAbstractBalloting.tla).